surma/surma.dev/content/things/js-to-asc.md

 ## Advantages of WebAssembly

+I think it is fair to say that most mature use-case for WebAssembly is tapping into the ecosystem of other languages.
+In [Squoosh], for example, we use libraries from the C/C++ and Rust ecosystem to process images.
+These libraries were not written with the web in mind, but through WebAssembly, they can run there anyway.

-In my perception, a lot of people think of WebAssembly purely as a performance primitive.
-It’s compiled, so it’s gotta be fast, right?
+WebAssembly, in my perception, is also strongly associated with performance by a lot of people.
+It was designed to be fast, and it’s compiled, so it’s gotta be fast, right?
 Well, for the longest time [I have been vocal that WebAssembly and JavaScript have the same _peak_ performance][io19 talk], and I still stand behind that.
 Given ideal conditions, they both compile to machine code and end up being equally fast.
 But there’s obviously more nuance here, and when have conditions _ever_ been ideal on the web‽ Instead, I think it would be better if we thought about WebAssembly as a way to get more reliable performance.

 However, it’s also important to realize that WebAssembly has recently been getting access to performance primitives (like SIMD or shared-memory threads) that JavaScript cannot utilize, giving WebAssembly an increased chance to out-perform JavaScript.
 There are also some other qualities of WebAssembly that might make it better suited in specific situations than JavaScript: